haltcase/trilogy/readme.md

 ## usage

-See the [documentation here][docs] for the full API &mdash; including usage and examples.
+Full documentation is [available here][docs] and includes guides, an API reference, and more.

 Here's a quick overview.
 It uses `async` & `await` but is easily usable with vanilla Promises.